lihaoyun6/ComfyUI-llama-cpp_vlm/README.md

 ```

 #### Install llama.cpp
-- Download a prebuilt wheel from `https://github.com/JamePeng/llama-cpp-python/releases`, or build it from source according to your system.
+- Install a prebuilt wheel from `https://github.com/JamePeng/llama-cpp-python/releases`, or build it from source according to your system.

 #### Download models:
 - Place your model files in the `ComfyUI/models/LLM` folder.